The following steps provide a basic overview of how to set up Web Help Desk in a typical help desk deployment.

-- Set up your incoming and outgoing email settings, such as setting up your inbound and outbound email accounts, applying email templates, and applying tags in email templates.
+- Set up your email accounts, such as setting up your inbound and outbound email accounts, applying email templates, and applying tags in email templates.

-- Set up your ticket functions, such as defining request types, status types, priority types and alert triggers, custom ticket fields and tasks.
+- Set up your tickets, such as defining request types, status types, priority types and alert triggers, custom ticket fields and tasks.

-- Define the techs in your help desk deployment, such as adding each tech, defining your tech groups, and setting up the tech's permissions.
+- Define your techs in your help desk deployment, such as adding each tech, defining your tech groups, and setting up the tech's permissions.

 - Define the ticket routing processes for all requests, such as setting up action rules for ticket processing